johannakarras/johannakarras.github.io/index.md

 ---
 ### Highlights
 ---
+*  April, 2026: *FIT: A Large-Scale Dataset for Fit-Aware Virtual Try-On* is accepted to SIGGRAPH 2026 in Los Angeles, CA.
 *  September, 2025: *HoloGarment: 360° Novel View Synthesis of In-the-Wild Garments* is published on arxiv.
 *  June, 2025: I return to Google as PhD Student Researcher.
 *  April, 2025: *Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories* is accepted to CVPR 2025 in Nashville, TN.
 *  December, 2024: I attended SIGGRAPH Asia in Tokyo, Japan
 *  July, 2024: *Fashion-VDM: Video Diffusion Model for Virtual Try-On* is accepted to SIGGRAPH Asia 2024 in Tokyo, Japan.
 *  June, 2024: I return to Google as PhD Student Researcher.
-*  September, 2023: *DreamPose: Fashion Image-to-Video Synthesis via Stable Diffusion* is published at ICCV 2023 in Paris.
+*  September, 2023: *DreamPose: Fashion Image-to-Video Synthesis via Stable Diffusion* is published at ICCV 2023 in Paris, France.
 *  June, 2023: I start working as a PhD Student Researcher at Google.
 *  September, 2021: I start my PhD at the University of Washington in the Graphics and Imaging Lab (GRAIL).
 *  June, 2021: I graduate Caltech with a B.S. in Computer Science.